 ForestWorks Directors are elected by members and contribute their industry knowledge, expertise and time to guide the strategic direction and governance of ForestWorks.

-Tony Price, Director
+Tony Price, Chair

 Tony has 30 years’ experience in all facets of the forest industry, and has a particular interest in harvesting, processing and marketing.
 He has held a number of senior management positions in the hardwood plantation sector and has also operated his own consultancy business.